"Kobekina is a player with huge potential and almost overwhelming sincerity".

 In June 2019 Anastasia won the Bronze medal at the XVI International Tchaikovsky Competition in St. Petersburg.
 She was also awarded the Prix Thierry Scherz and the Prix André Hoffmann at the Swiss Winter Music Festival “Sommets musicaux de Gstaad”, a reward that comprises a recording with orchestra for the Swiss recording label Claves (released in April 2019).
 Kobekina has been a BBC New Generation Artist from 2018-2021 and became Borletti-Buitoni Trust Artist by receiving an Award in March 2022.

-Born into a family of musicians, she received her first cello lessons at the age of four at her home in Ekaterinburg, the capital of Ural part of Russia.
-Following the completion of her studies at the Central Music school in Moscow she was invited to study at the famous Kronberg Academy in Germany with Frans Helmerson.
+Born in Russia into a family of musicians, she received her first cello lessons at the age of four.
+Following the completion of her studies in Moscow, she was invited to study at the Kronberg Academy in Germany with Frans Helmerson.
 She continued her studies at the University of Arts in Berlin (Prof. Jens-Peter Maintz) and then in the Conservatoire of Paris with Jerome Pernoo.
 Currently, she is doing her postgraduation in baroque Violoncello with Kristin von der Goltz at the Frankfurter Hochschule.